The most feared surf gangs in the world

 The "Longos" are one the oldest surf gangs.
 They were born in Long Beach, Los Angeles, and are still quite active in the region.

-The Silver Strand Locals, the Oxnard Shores Locals, the Pierpoint Rats, the Palos Verdes Surfers, the Bird Rock Bandits, also groups involved in multiple surf wars to protect their local breaks, in the last decades.
+The Silver Strand Locals, the Oxnard Shores Locals, the Pierpont Rats, the Palos Verdes Surfers/Bay Boys, the Bird Rock Bandits, also groups involved in multiple surf wars to protect their local breaks, in the last decades.

-Catchphrases like "Locals only", "if you don't live here, don'ts surf here", and "haoles, go home" will remain as fresh memories of one of the darkest sides of surf culture.
+Catchphrases like "Locals only", "if you don't live here, don't surf here", and "haoles, go home" will remain as fresh memories of one of the darkest sides of surf culture.